BestTimesToVisit.com Logo

 attraction

 Witness the heart of Siena awaken before the crowds descend.
-The soft morning light paints the Palazzo Pubblico and Torre del Mangia in warm hues, offering a moment of quiet contemplation and unparalleled photographic opportunities.
-Grab a cappuccino at a nearby cafe and soak in the atmosphere.
+As the first rays of sun paint the Palazzo Pubblico and Torre del Mangia in warm hues, the vast, shell-shaped piazza feels like your own private stage.
+Grab a coffee from a nearby bar and simply soak in the magic.

 Best time: Apr-Oct